top of page

 Market Garden Training Project

-The Market Garden Training Project is intended to train adults with cognitive disabilities to work in gardens and greenhouses and then to find them jobs in private sector enterprises.
+The Market Garden Training Project is intended to train adults with cognitive differences to work in gardens and greenhouses and then to find them jobs in private sector enterprises.
 Market gardens and greenhouses have a challenging time finding enough staff, and the pilot project we ran this year with funding from BASF and the 100 Women Who Care showed that our staff are good at this and they like it.
 We intend to grow this activity over time.

 Double Impact Project

-Double Impact is a six week job preparation program where we pay adults with cognitive disabilities to make foods which are then donated to local agencies who deal with hunger.
+Double Impact is a six week job preparation program where we pay adults with cognitive differences to make foods which are then donated to local agencies who deal with hunger.
 During 2022 and 2023, Ian Martin Foundation, the Lorne and Evelyn Johnson Foundation, 100 Women Who Care and the Yellow Bin Project all contributed to this initiative.
 Happily, five of the people who trained in Double Impact have found jobs and we will do job development with several others in January.
 We are also excited about the partnerships built with local anti-hunger agencies.

 Grants